ISO 9001 CERTIFIED QMS · UKAS-VERIFIED THIRD-PARTY TESTING · HPLC-VERIFIED PER BATCH

 Why the Research-Only Classification Matters

-The research-only classification is not a loophole — it is a defined regulatory category that exists to support legitimate scientific work.
+The research-only classification isn’t a loophole , with it’s a defined regulatory category that exists to support legitimate scientific work.
 Ireland has a significant life sciences and pharmaceutical research sector, and access to research-grade compounds is an operational requirement for many institutions.
 Maintaining the integrity of this category depends on everyone in the supply chain operating within its boundaries.
 Suppliers must not make human-use claims.
 Researchers must purchase and use compounds only within documented research contexts.

 Peptides Lab Ireland and HPRA Compliance

 Peptides Lab Ireland supplies research-grade peptides in full compliance with HPRA guidelines.
 All products are labelled and sold for research use only, supplied with HPLC purity verification and mass spectrometry identity confirmation, accompanied by a batch-specific Certificate of Analysis, and dispatched with no therapeutic claims on any documentation.
-We do not provide guidance on human administration.
-We do not make health claims.
+We don’t provide guidance on human administration.
+We don’t make health claims.
 For medical treatment, please consult a registered healthcare professional.

 Frequently Asked Questions